-Phimosis surgery, also called circumcision or postectomy, aims to remove excess skin from the penis and is performed not only to prevent penile cancer but also to prevent urinary infections and sexually transmitted diseases.
+Phimosis surgery, also called circumcision or postectomy, aims to remove excess skin from the penis.
+It is performed to prevent penile cancer, urinary tract infections and sexually transmitted infections.

-Recovery after surgery is relatively quick and in about 10 days there is no pain or bleeding, but by the 8th day there may be a slight discomfort and bleeding resulting from the erections that may occur during sleep.
-This is why it is recommended you do this surgery in childhood, because it is an easier situation to control.
+Recovery after surgery is relatively quick and in about 10 days there is no pain or bleeding.
+By the 8th day, patients may feel some slight discomfort and bleeding as a result from nocturnal erections.
+This is why it is recommended you do this surgery in childhood - decreased incidence of nocturnal erections is more conducive to healing.

-After surgery, the doctor may recommend changing the dressing the next morning by gently removing the gauze and then rinsing the area with soap and water, being careful not to make the wound bleed.
-Finally, apply the anesthetic ointment recommended by your doctor and cover with a sterile gauze, so that it is always dry.
+After surgery, the doctor may advise you to change the dressing the following morning.
+This is done by gently removing the gauze and then rinsing the area with soap and water, being careful not to aggravate the wound and make it bleed.
+Then apply the anesthetic ointment prescribed by your doctor and cover the wound again with a sterile gauze, so that it is always dry.
 The stitches are usually removed on the 8th day.

-To recover faster from a circumcision, it is recommended you:
+To promote a quicker recovery from a circumcision, it is recommended you:

-- Avoid exertion during the first 3 days and rest;
+- Avoid any exertion or physical activity for the first 3 days, and rest;

-- Put an ice pack on the spot to decrease swelling or when it hurts;
+- Apply an ice pack on the area to decrease swelling or whenever pain is felt;

 - Do not have sex for at least 1 month after surgery.

-After this period of rest and care, the man can observe the final result of the surgery, checking his glans with greater ease.
+After this period of rest and care, it is possible to visualize the the final results of the surgery.

-This surgery, when performed in a hospital setting, has few health risks, is well tolerated and recovery is rapid.
-However, although rare, complications such as bleeding, infection, narrowing of the urethral meatus, excessive or insufficient foreskin removal and preputial asymmetry may arise, with possible need for further surgery.
+This surgery is typically performed in a hospital setting and has few health risks.
+It is usually well-tolerated and recovery is rapid.
+Although they are rare, complications can occur.
+These include bleeding, infection, narrowing of the urethral meatus, excessive or insufficient foreskin removal and preputial asymmetry, with possible need for further surgery.

-The aim of a postectomy is to remove the excess skin that covers the penis, called the foreskin, facilitating the exposure of the glans.
-Performing this procedure has some health benefits for men, such as:
+The goal of a postectomy is to remove the foreskin, or excess skin that covers the penis.
+This facilitates exposure of the glans, which has the following health benefits for men:

-- Intimate hygiene is easier, consisting of completely removing the smegma, which is a secretion that accumulates between the skin and the glans;
+- Easier genital hygiene.
+Removal of the smegma (a secretion that accumulates between the skin and the glans) is effortless;

 - Decreased risk of urinary tract infection;